caydenbullock/UE5CudaParticleEffectPlugin/README.md

 Then, open the project in the editor, and enable the plugin through Edit->Plugins and search "CudaParticleSimForSonny".

-The plugin contains a BP_ParticleSimActor which can be dragged and dopped into a level to spawns the particle sim.
+The plugin contains a BP_ParticleSimActor which can be dragged and dopped into a level to spawn the particle sim.

 Alternatively, the class AParticleSimActor may be inherited from to make a blueprint.